32 Miles - Length

 The Dyerville Giant & the Founders Tree are found along the Founders Grove nature trail southeast of this junction.
 The Dyerville Giant was certified by the American Forestry Association as the "Champion" Coast Redwood up until it fell in March of 1991.
 Until that time- this giant redwood was 370 feet tall and was estimated to weigh over 1,000,000 pounds- comparable to a thirty-story building or 200 feet taller than Niagara Falls.
 The base of the tree was 52 feet in circumference and 17 feet in diameter.

-Along the river are the communities of Stafford, Holmes, Larabee, and Shively which are old logging camps clear cut into meadows, some regions are farmed for haymaking, others are remote like Shively and assessable only by single lane gravel roads.
+Along the river are the communities of Stafford, Holmes, Larabee, and Shively which are old logging camps clear cut into meadows.
+In modern times, these meadows are now farmed for haymaking, others are remote like Shively and assessable only by single lane gravel roads.

 The historic Scotia Inn built in 1923